thanhhhl/lanthanh/pages/Cognitive Behavioural Therapy and Neuroscience.md

 - Do these changes in behavior and attitude have a neurobiological basis?
   Research has shown that cortical networks in the brain change, including synaptogenesis, neurogenesis (Bjorklund & Lindwall, 2000), and programmed cell death, as a result of one’s experience.
 The brain is characterized by neuroplasticity, or cortical remapping, which is a complex, multifaceted, and fundamental property of the living brain that allows it to adjust to the changes in environmental and physiological conditions and experience (Pascual- Leone, Amedi, Fregni, & Merabe, 2005)…
 - Individual connections within the brain are
-- constantly being removed or recreated, which largely depends upon how they are used.
 - One of the key elements of the human brain’s ability to change through neuroplasticity is creation of interconnections between neurons based on their simultaneous firing over a period of time.
 - It has also been established that learning accompanied by the development of new neuronal connections also leads to the development of new neurons (Gould, Beylin, Tanapat, Reeves, & Shors, 1999).
 - The impact of experience on neural and behavioral development depends on the timing, duration, and intensity of stimuli and biological vulnerability, resilience, potentiating risk factors, and protective effects (Gunnar & Fisher, 2006; Pollak, 2005).